christophrenkl/mtm/docs/_pages/01_about.md

 permalink: /about/
 ---

-Methods in Ten Minutes (MTM) is an inofficial seminar series in the Department of Oceanography at Dalhousie University with the purpose of sharing tips and tricks that make scientific work easier.
-The presentations are not necessarily restricted to 10 minutes, but the intention is to keep them short.
+Methods in Ten/Twenty/Thirty Minutes (MTM) is an informal and interactive lecture series open to everyone to share practical tips about methods and tools which are helpful for our everyday life as a grad students or researchers.

-If you have a topic you would like to know more about or give a presentation on, please contact us.
+If you have a topic in mind which you would like to present on or hear more about, please don't hesitate to <a href="/contact/">contact</a> us!